2007–08 FC Basel season: Europe

 The return leg was played on 4 October in the St. Jakob-Park.
 Basel started quickly.
 Carlitos netted the first goal in the eighth minute and added a second just one minute later.
 Then came Swiss international Streller double into the scorers list, scoring his first in the 19th minute and his second ten minutes later.
 This was the half time score.
 Basel played as though it was a friendly match, not wishing to hurt themselves or be injured by their opponents, so not really entering the tackles.
-Huggel scored the teams fifth goal on 75 minutes and then Felipe Caicedo added a sixth as the game entered the added time.
+Huggel scored the team's fifth goal on 75 minutes and then Felipe Caicedo added a sixth as the game entered the added time.
 The game ended 6–0 and Basel won 8–1 on aggregate.

 Basel advanced to the group stage.
 Due to the fact that they had reached the group stage their aim was modified and was set as to remain in the competition over the winter break.
 The draw for the group stage, which was conducted by UEFA's director of professional football Giorgio Marchetti and Michele Centenaro, UEFA's head of club competitions, was held on Tuesday, 9 October 2007 at 12:00 CET in Nyon, Switzerland.
 Basel were then drawn into a group of death, Group D, alongside Brann, Dinamo Zagreb, Hamburger SV and Rennes, all of which were ranked within the top three of their respective leagues at the start of the stage.